khoyron/Actionsheet-android/README.md

 See the License for the specific language governing permissions and limitations under the License.

-Al-hamdu lillahi Rabbil 'alamin And Special thanks to [JetBrains](https://github.com/JetBrains) and [jitpack.io](https://github.com/jitpack-io) for their contributions to this project.
+Al-hamdulillahi Rabbil 'alamin And Special thanks to [JetBrains](https://github.com/JetBrains) and [jitpack.io](https://github.com/jitpack-io) for their contributions to this project.